-CONTENTS 1.
-Introduction 2.
-Preservation Basics 3.
-History & Architecture 4.
+1. Introduction 2.
+Historic District Review Process 3.
+Historic Districts & Architecture 4.
 Rehabilitation of Building Elements 5.
-Building Materials 6.
-New Construction & Additions 7.
-Guidelines for Private Sites 8.
-Demolition & Relocation of Historic Structures Appendices
+Building Materials В 6.
+New Construction 7.
+Additions 8.
+Guidelines for Private Sites 9.
+Demolition & Relocation of Historic Structures Appendices ν.

 - (j) New additions and adjacent or related new construction shall be undertaken in such a manner that if removed in the future, the essential form and integrity of the historic property and its environment would be unimpaired. - (3) Parking Standards.
 All structures within a historic district shall comply with the regulations of the underlying zoning district, except where the Historic District Commission, in considering an application for a Certificate of Appropriateness, shall find that the number of off-street parking spaces and/or design standards for parking lots specified in the underlying zoning district would render the site incompatible with the historic aspects of the district.
 In such case, the Historic District Commission may recommend to the Board of Adjustment a variance to the provisions of the off-street parking requirements and/or design standards.
-The Board of Adjustment shall authorize as a variance a reduced standard concerning off-street parking provided it finds: - That the lesser standard will not create serious problems due to increased on-street parking; and - (b) That the lesser standard will not create a threat to the public safety.
+The Board of Adjustment shall authorize as a variance a reduced standard concerning off-street parking provided it finds: - (a) That the lesser standard will not create serious problems due to increased on-street parking; and - (b) That the lesser standard will not create a threat to the public safety.